ufuayk/Genius-Start-Page/README.md

 ### 🎯 General Commands
 - `!today` - Displays the current date in the format: "July 7 2024 Sunday".
+- `!time` - Displays the current time in the format: "12:10:02".
+- `!weather-city [city]` - Displays weather information in the specified city.
+- `!define [word]` - Displays the meaning of the requested word.
 - `!useragent` - Displays the user's short User-Agent string.

 ### 🔍 Search Commands